mrmckinley/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 2. **Printing Lesson/Lab Part 1**
 	*	Explain that the file is the center section of the screen.
 Sometimes this is called a **script**.
 		* Reminder questions: how do you save/run a file?
 What happened when you ran the file from the do now?
-		* Explain the purpose of the `print` statement, which will print whatever is in between the parentheses to the console.
+		* Explain the purpose of the `print` function, which will print whatever is in between the parentheses to the console.
 			* Explain to students that what appears on the console is called **output**
 		* Talk to students about reading a program and the order in which the computer executes statements.
 	* Ask students how they would print the following: